nasa-jpl/ION-DTN/charts/cluster_install/README.md

 - **rhel9**: Red Hat Enterprise Linux 9 - Enables only runnerScaleSet5 (RHEL9)
   - Deploys 2 pods: 1 controller + 1 listener
   - Requires kind-config.yaml for RHEL entitlements

+- **rtems**: Ubuntu 24 pod creates RTEMS pods as a sidecar - Enables only runnerScaleSetRtems
+  - Deploys 2 pods: 1 controller + 1 listener
+  - Does not require kind-config.yaml

 ## How It Works